meteor/meteor/README.md

 Migrations.migrateTo(0);
 ```

-**NOTE**: You cannot specify your own version 0.
+**NOTE**: You create your own migration at version 0.
 This version is reserved by migrations for a 'vanilla' system, that is, one without any migrations applied.

 ### Command line use